-Health Surveillance Legislative Decree 81/2008: The Group provides for medical examinations for each of its employees (depending on the position) to check their professional suitability.
+Health Surveillance Legislative Decree No. 81/2008: the Group provides for medical examinations for each of its employees (depending on the position) to check their professional suitability.
 The examinations are specifically tailored to the job description and are carried out in cooperation with occupational physicians with whom we have established a long-standing relationship.
-All this is intended to ensure better doctor-patient relationships and to encourage as much of a "family doctor" approach as possible.
-The Group also provides supplementary health insurance and insurance against work related and non-work related injuries in the event of permanent disability.
+All this is intended to ensure better doctor-patient relationships and to encourage as much of a family doctor approach as possible.
+The Group also provides supplementary health insurance and insurance against work related injuries in the event of permanent disability.
 It therefore promotes measures to improve health and well-being at work and to lower absenteeism rates.

-All accidents are monitored and reported, becoming the subject of information reports and "lessons learned".
+All accidents are monitored and reported, becoming the subject of information reports and lessons learned.
 Through monthly reports, employees are therefore involved in the implementation of the occupational health and safety management system.